LF-Decentralized-Trust-Mentorships/mentorship-program/docs/for-mentees/for-mentee-applicants.md

 Step 4: prepare application materials
 -------------------------------------

-Besides collecting standard demographic and contact information on the application, we will ask you to upload your **resume and a** **cover letter.**The cover letter will ask you to address the following questions:
+Besides collecting standard demographic and contact information on the application, you will be asked to subit a resume and cover letter.
+The cover letter will ask you to address the following questions to not only demonstrate your qualifications but also your passion about becoming an active open source contributor.

 *   How did you find out about our program?